MrChromebox.techMrChromebox.tech

 RW_LEGACY Firmware

-On the Developer Mode boot screen, press Ctrl+L. If a payload menu selection appears, choose edk2 or Tianocore.
+On the Developer Mode boot screen, press Ctrl+L. If a payload menu selection appears, choose edk2.

 Press ESC when you see the boot splash screen for either SeaBIOS or edk2 to access the boot menu / select your boot device.